-INL is actively engaged in Kenya’s efforts to professionalize its police service, combat corruption within police ranks, and respond to incidents of transnational crime.
-In addition, INL has committed resources to support law enforcement efforts to combat wildlife trafficking.
+INL is actively engaged in Kenya’s efforts to professionalize its security services, promote police accountability, and combat corruption and transnational organized crime.

+With the range of security threats that Kenya faces, including terrorism, transnational crime, and spillover issues from unstable regional neighbors, Kenya must take an approach to its security posture that is comprehensive and based on rule of law so it can defend itself and maintain a leading role in ensuring the stability of the region.
+While Kenya continues to make important strides in promoting security and the rule of law a number of key challenges remain.
 Widespread corruption in Kenya inflicts substantial costs upon the economy, society, and security, and undermines citizen confidence in the rule of law.
-In 2015, Kenya ranked 139 out of 167 countries on Transparency International’s Corruption Perceptions Index.
+In 2018, Kenya ranked 144 out of 180 countries on Transparency International’s Corruption Perceptions Index.
 Impunity for security force misconduct also contributes to Kenyans’ lack of confidence in security institutions and undermines the country’s overall security.
-The September 2013, terrorist attack on Nairobi’s Westgate Mall and the 2015 attack on a university in Garissa are examples of the level of insecurity that Kenyans, and Americans living in Kenya, suffer.
-In addition, Kenya will hold vital national elections in 2017 with the prospect of renewed elections-related violence.
+The September 2013 terrorist attack on Nairobi’s Westgate Mall, 2015 attack on a university in Garissa, and the January 2019 attack on the DusitD2 complex are examples of the level of insecurity that Kenyans, and Americans living in Kenya, suffer.

-INL’s programming in Kenya is designed to address the crippling culture of police impunity for misconduct and criminal behavior.
-INL supports three Kenyan government agencies whose mandate is to bolster police accountability.
+Promoting police accountability and professionalism is at the forefront of INL Kenya programming.
 We offer operational and technical assistance to the Internal Affairs Unit (IAU) of the National Police Service, the Independent Policing Oversight Authority (IPOA), and the National Police Service Commission (NPSC).
 The latter two bodies are civilian-staffed and provide external oversight of the police.
 Together, the Government of Kenya and INL work to make the police more disciplined and regain the trust of Kenyan citizens.

 Finally, INL supports the National Strategy for Combating Wildlife Trafficking and its associated implementation plan by strengthening criminal justice responses to wildlife crime in Kenya through six grants awards to NGOs in March 2015.